azat-co/aws-intro/labs/01-wordpress.md

 # Lab 1: WP is King

 Did you know that roughly 80-90% of all the websites on the internet is powered by a single application?
-Yes.
-That's right!
+Yes, that's right!
 Most of the web is powered by a single open source project, and it's not even written in Java, C or Node.
 It's a PHP-based WordPress.
 So let's build you a personal blog by deploying AMI with WordPress, MySQL and Apache.

 # Task

-* Have WordPress website working and accessible to entire world via public AWS DNS.
+* Have WordPress website working and accessible to the entire world via public AWS DNS.

 # Walk-Through

-If you would like to attempt the task, go skip the walk-through and for the task directly.
+If you would like to attempt the task, go skip the walk-through and go for the task directly.
 However, if you need a little bit more hand holding or you would like to look up some of the commands or code or settings, then follow the walk-through.

 ## 1. Create an EC2 Instance

 Log in to the web console and navigate to the EC2 dashboard.
 Select "Launch instance" to start the wizard.
-On the first screen of the instance wizard, find in Marketplace and select the image which has free WordPress installation already built in.
+On the first screen of the instance wizard, find the Marketplace and select the image which has a free WordPress installation already built in.
 We recommend using *"WordPress powered by Bitnami"* because it's a free software image.
 Developers pay only for the AWS EC2 service.

 On the next screen *Choose an instance type*, select "t2.micro" (Free tier eligible).
-Leave screens 3 and 4 with default settings.
+Leave screens 3 and 4 with the default settings.
 Add tag named role with value "aws-course" on screen 5.
 Configure security group to have these ports open:

 * HTTP 80
 * HTTPS 443